oci-emea-big-compute/flux-1-finetuning/README.md

 Prerequisites:
 - Linux based GPU VM with recent Nvidia driver and Cuda toolkit
 - git, Miniconda installed
+- An account in HuggingFace where you can login with huggingface-cli login

 ## Installing AI toolkit ##